NEUIR/ExpandR/README.md

 git clone git@github.com:NEUIR/ExpandR.git
 cd ExpandR
 ```
-(2) Install the following packages using Pip or Conda under your environment
+(2) Install the following packages using Pip or Conda under your environment （Please make sure to install the dependencies **in the order** listed to avoid version conflicts.）
 ```
 Python=3.10.14
 torch=1.13.1